-- 1. It is expressly agreed by the parties that the requirements and standards provided in the IGRA and the regulations of the National Indian Gaming Commission for licensing and background checks for management contractors, Tribally-employed managers, and key employees shall be adhered to as minimal standards. - 2.
-Any person or entity responsible for the operation or management of any Reservation gaming activity permitted under this Compact shall be required to submit to a background check and meet any and all requirements as set forth in the Tribal gaming ordinance. - 3.
-WORK PERMITS: The Tribe agrees that its gaming operation shall not employ any person as a gaming employee who is determined by the Nevada Gaming Commission or State Gaming Control Board to be a person who would be unsuitable to hold or retain a Nevada work permit in a similarly situated non-Tribal gaming operation.
+1. It is expressly agreed by the parties that the requirements and standards provided in the IGRA and the regulations of the National Indian Gaming Commission for licensing and background checks for management contractors, Tribally-employed managers, and key employees shall be adhered to as minimal standards.

+2. Any person or entity responsible for the operation or management of any Reservation gaming activity permitted under this Compact shall be required to submit to a background check and meet any and all requirements as set forth in the Tribal gaming ordinance and the IGRA.

+3. WORK PERMITS: The Tribe agrees that its gaming operation shall not employ any person as a gaming employee who is determined by the Nevada Gaming Commission or State Gaming Control Board to be a person who would be unsuitable to hold or retain a Nevada work permit in a similarly situated non-Tribal gaming operation.
 The Tribe will require all gaming employees to apply for work permits, and further agrees to process all applications for work permits for gaming employees.
 The Tribe agrees that it will mail or deliver a copy of all applications to the State within twenty-four (24) hours of receipt.
 The Tribal Gaming Commission may in its discretion issue a temporary work permit to the applicant.
-If within ninety (90) days of receipt by the State of the application, the State has not notified the Tribe of its objection to the applicant, the Tribe in its discretion may issue, renew or deny the application.
+If within ninety (90)

+days of receipt by the State of the application, the State has not notified the Tribe of its objection to the applicant, the Tribe in its discretion may issue, renew or deny the application.
 If the State objects to the issuance of the work permit the State and the Tribe agree to follow the procedures for hearing and review as provided for in Nevada Revised Statute 463.335.

-4. SLOTS ONLY FACILITIES: The Tribe agrees to designate and continuously employ a key employee with the responsibility of overseeing all slots only locations.
-The Tribe agrees to file an application for approval of such key employee, and further agrees to file a new application for any new key employee if there is a change in personnel.
+SLOTS ONLY FACILITIES: The Tribe agrees to designate 4. and continuously employ at least one key employee with the responsibility of overseeing all slots only locations.
+The Tribe agrees to file an application for approval of such key employee(s), and further agrees to file a new application for any new key employee if there is a change in personnel.
 The new application shall be filed within thirty (30) days of a person being hired.

-review, but remain subject to all Tribal and Federal background checks and approval requirements, except for the following: (1) the designated key employee, and (2) persons with the power to exercise significant influence over Tribal gaming operations other than elected Tribal officials.
+Enrolled members of the Tribe employed at slots-only facilities are exempt from State review including the work permit requirements of Art.
+IV § 3, except for the following: (1) the designated key employee(s) and (2) persons with the power to exercise significant influence over Tribal gaming operations other than elected Tribal officials.
+Enrolled Tribal members remain subject to all Tribal and Federal background checks and approval requirements.